TDCJ Officiant Wendy Wortham Work, Travel, Transportation, Tantrums & Tiaras…

 Our services are available to many states and our success has a few folks shaking their fists but, our success comes entirely from happy clients, referrals and stellar work ethics.
 Loyalty is earned.

 My competitors, spies and internet trolls should take a page from my playbook and treat each and every client with the same degree of attention that we do but, common sense is like breath spray.
 The people who need it the most refuse to use it and get up in your face anyway.
-Jo Anne’s friend attempting to file an erroneous complaint regarding my honest FB post and subsequent warning “advising anyone hiring a TDCJ Officiant to first verify their credentials with Huntsville” was surprising to say the least but the “clown posse” and their antics have continued and even accelerated the past few days.
+Jo Anne’s hometown friend attempting to discredit me with an erroneous complaint regarding my honest FB post and subsequent warning “advising anyone hiring a TDCJ Officiant to first verify their credentials with Huntsville” was surprising to say the least but the “clown posse” and their antics have continued and even accelerated the past few days.
 Who cares?
 I’m working with the clients my competition COULD HAVE HAD if they had bothered to perform the task they had initially been retained to provide.

 “Trust, Honor, & Integrity are the building blocks of success.
 “Your CHARACTER says a LOT about YOU, even IF you aren’t LISTENING, everybody ELSE is.”

-Jo Anne followed up her FB tagging Wednesday morning and trash talking of while I was with a traditional client in a meeting and preparing to drive to Ferguson Unit immediately afterwards.
+Jo Anne followed up her FB tagging Wednesday morning with more trash talking of while I was with a traditional client in a meeting and preparing to drive to Ferguson Unit immediately afterwards.

-While still with my client, a negative review notification from someone who “just happened to be friends with my competitor, Jo Anne AND even lived in the SAME town (Splendora) as Jo Anne aka the “competitor,” notification came through to my cell phone.
+While still with my client, a negative review notification from someone who “just happened to be friends with my competitor, Jo Anne AND even lived in the SAME town (Splendora) as Jo Anne aka the “competitor.”
+The notification came through to my cell phone.

 Jo Anne and her friend “aka the derogatory reviewer” who’s never retained my services or even spoke to me (although she said that I was rude in her review) both live in Splendora, Texas.
 Now Jo Anne and the clown posse were making up fake reviews.